notarisj/KVStore/README.md

 ### KVClient

-To start a client run the following commands
+To start a client run the following commands:

 ```
 $ cd KVStore/KVClient/target